 Is it Safe to Drive From Kona to Hilo?

 Yes, it is safe to drive from Kona to Hilo.
 We’ve done this drive multiple times and never felt unsafe.
 You will enjoy incredible views on the drive, and you’ll get to see a lot of the Big Island’s countryside too.

 Hilo vs. Kona: Which One Should You Choose?

 It’s best to stay in both parts of the island since Hawaii is massive.
 We highly recommend doing so if you have enough time to visit both.

 However, if your time is limited and you want a sunny beach vacation, we recommend staying in Kona and making a day trip to the Hilo side.

 Hilo is an excellent place for those who want to relax, slow things down, and don’t mind the slightly rainy weather.

-There are pros and cons to both places, but it’s up to you on what appeals to your interests the most.
-In the end, it all depends on what your preferences are and how long you plan on staying.
+Both places have pros and cons, but it’s up to you on what appeals to your interests the most.
+Ultimately, it all depends on your preferences and how long you plan on staying.

 Until next time, Aloha!